-I was building my dream house like a lot of couples at that age (30 something) do.
-I had never built a house before and discovered that there are a lot of trappings in the form of over inflated desires and the co-sequential unexpected financial costs involved.
-The dream and reality can have a big gap in between.
-Hence to say, after three years, my partner and I had not finished our house and at that point we ran out of money!
+I was building my dream house like a lot of couples at that age (30-something) do.
+I had never built a house before and discovered that there are a lot of trappings in the form of overinflated desires and the co-sequential unexpected financial costs involved.
+The dream and reality can have a big gap between them.
+Hence to say, after three years, my partner and I had not finished our house and at that point, we ran out of money!
 To be honest, it wasn’t the right thing for us to be doing in the first place and I’m not sure what was motivating us.
 Perhaps some type of inner drive to be creative because we already lived in a beautiful house and still, we wanted to create something different.
 There we were with no money and a relationship that was under stress because we could no longer fulfill our mission.
 This was unbearable for my partner and he became cantankerous—to the point of daily anger outbursts.

-Was it your intent to differentiate your gratitude diary from others with your personal journey?
+Was it your intent to differentiate your gratitude diary from others with your journey?

-It was never my intent to differentiate; it was just an intent to share my personal journey.
-My motivation was … “this is where I’m at … this is what I’m exploring … this is what I’m going through … how are you? … what is happening for you?”
-My intention was to just hold space for people to get in touch with what their journey was looking like at that time.
-I see it more of sharing my journey, sharing some vulnerability about my life; and therefore, it’s an invitation for the reader to go into their own psyche, have a look, and evaluate what’s happening in their own life.
+It was never my intent to differentiate; it was just an intent to share my journey.
+My motivation was … “this is where I’m at … this is what I’m exploring … this is what I’m going through … how are you? … what is happening to you?”
+I intended to just hold space for people to get in touch with what their journey was looking like at that time.
+I see it more as sharing my journey, sharing some vulnerability about my life; therefore, it’s an invitation for the reader to go into their psyche, have a look, and evaluate what’s happening in their own life.

 My overall belief is that there is no separation amongst human beings and most likely, if I’m struggling (perhaps with financial hardship, separation, and loss), then others are probably navigating those very human issues, too.
 My intention was to be exposed or to expose myself, which would then create the resonance or frequency of inspiration and potentially activate change for the reader; therefore, allowing the reader to expose themselves to themselves inside of the diary.
 It’s a workshop in a book!
 Because of that, it is different from other gratitude diaries.
 My gratitude diary is more of a healing tool.

 RESIST NOTHING.
 In the new age journey, we have been given lots of different methods and tools including meditations—all different types of healing modalities and ways to connect with the spirit and all that is.
-But, gratitude, I believe, is the key to all of that because without saying yes to both sides of polarity, you still exist on either side; you will still be being doing life in a dualistic way where you will be referencing yourself according to your conditioning, and that’s the wheel.
-It’s the third dimensional wheel that I’m very happy to be off, but a lot of people are still living on and still getting emotionally triggered about life and thinking they actually have no control about that.
-So, gratitude is the key for collapsing polarity and actually helping you see the bigger picture of all that is.
-The more that we can get our minds out of the way and just be more totally present to what is, we start seeing more of what is.
+But, gratitude, I believe, is the key to all of that because without saying yes to both sides of polarity, you still exist on either side; you will still be doing life in a dualistic way where you will be referencing yourself according to your conditioning, and that’s the wheel.
+It’s the third-dimensional wheel that I’m very happy to be off, but a lot of people are still living on and still getting emotionally triggered about life and thinking they have no control over that.
+So, gratitude is the key to collapsing polarity and helping you see the bigger picture of all that is.
+The more that we can get our minds out of the way and just be more present with what is, we start seeing more of what is.
 So, that would be the message that I want to get out to the world.
 It’s a spiritual—soul—journey.